dotnet/iot/src/devices/README.md

           Foo.Tests.cs
 ```

-When creating a new binding, please follow the recommendations [from corefx coding guideliness](https://github.com/dotnet/corefx/tree/master/Documentation#coding-guidelines).
+When creating a new binding, please follow the recommendations [from the C# Coding Syle](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/coding-style.md) and more generally the [.NET Coding Guidelinhes](https://github.com/dotnet/runtime/tree/master/docs/coding-guidelines).
 On top, we recommend to use very descriptive namings, self explanatory names.
 Please make sure you don't use abbreviation.
 Describe any unit a sensor may use as well as the usual range of values.
 Check as well [the devices convention](../../Documentation/Devices-conventions.md).
 You will find below couple of examples of do and don't.

 ### Using units